-2. If you decided to appeal the NMU insurance your athletic scholarship will be adjusted as the cost of insurance is included in your athletic scholarship.
+2. If you decided to appeal the NMU insurance, your athletic scholarship will be adjusted for the cost of insurance which is included in your athletic scholarship.
 If you want to know how it will affect your scholarship, please contact the Athletic Department and/or Financial Aid Office.

-How to waive out of the NMU health Insurance policy:
+How to waive out of your NMU health Insurance policy:

-If you have any questions, please feel free to contact the International Education Services office at firstname.lastname@example.org.
+If you have any questions, please feel free to contact the International Programs Office.